webhintio/hint/packages/rule-typescript-config/docs/import-helpers.md

 ### Why is this important?

-By enabling the `importHelpers` compiler option of TyepScript the compiler will use the `tslib` package and reduce the size of the output.
+By enabling the `importHelpers` compiler option of TypeScript the compiler will use the `tslib` package and reduce the size of the output.
 E.g.:

 <!-- eslint-disable -->